 Wouldn’t it be nice to know how well they will perform prior to signing the contract?
 Even Cerner with a horrific 70% buyer’s remorse rate can still find enough clients that are willing to be references that they can continue to attract clients if their primary vetting is via references.

-It is possible to take data from a prospective revenue cycle management company and compare it to your current results and even compare to other RCM companies to see which will perform the best for your particular business (service mix, payer mix, etc.) This can be quantified into a specific dollar projection, as we have discussed in other articles.
-This is far a far better predictor of success than checking a few references.
+It is possible to take data from a prospective revenue cycle management company and compare it to your current results and even compare it to other RCM companies to see which will perform the best for your particular business (service mix, payer mix, etc.) This can be quantified into a specific dollar projection, as we have discussed in other articles.
+This is a far better predictor of success than checking a few references.

 There is no one size fits all or “greatest” medical billing company for all providers or even for each specialty.
 The key is whether there is a good one for your company, quantifying their performance, signing a good contract, and then having ongoing performance monitoring by an external auditing company to ensure your results.